matiaslaino/open_ultima/README.md

 # open_ultima
-An open source remake of Ultima 1: First Age of Darkness
+An open source remake of Ultima 1: First Age of Darkness in very, very, very early stages of development.

 This project is the result of my personal goal to better learn SDL and discover newer C++ features, so please keep that in mind when looking at the ugly code!